uwmadisoncals/cals-main-plugins/widgets-on-pages/readme.txt

 = I did the above but the bullets still show, what now =

-Your theme's CSS is probably overriding your setting... you could try using your browsers ''inspect element" function to see what part of the CSS is setting the list-style.
+Your theme's CSS is probably overriding your setting... you could try using your browsers *inspect element" function to see what part of the CSS is setting the list-style.

 = Can I have more than one defined sidebar area =

+Yes... you can have an unlimited number of sidebars defined.
+The number available can be administered via the settings menu.

+= What widgets are supported? =

+All of them.
+Yup, We've not come across a single non-working one yet.

 Yes... you can have an unlimited number of sidebars defined.
 The number available can be administered via the settings menu.